OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-21.md

 ## Matthew 21:17

-Then he left them and went out of the city to Bethany, where he spent the night.
+Afterwards, he departed from them and went out of the city to Bethany, where he stayed overnight.

 ---